FurtherProgramming/assignment-2-S3555521/README.md

 Click the main class in the /src/main, the application will run.

+If user do not log in, other class will not work.
+There is a user authentication.

 There are 3 button which can do login, register and forgetpassword.

 When you log in, there will a session create by the username, which will use for the booking system.